 TASC Code FCA118

-TASC Level Level 3
+TASC Level 3

 TCE Points 15

-TCE Standards N.A.
+TCE Standards N/A

-Pre-requisites successful completion of Contemporary Music and Song Writing 2, Or interview/audition and present a folio of original songs to demonstrate technical and musical ability/
+- successful completion of Contemporary Music and Song Writing 2, or - interview/audition/folio of original songs

-Song Writing is a Year 11 or 12 UTAS College course aimed at providing an intensive course of study in song writing designed to buld skills to allow a successful entry pathway into the Bachelor of Music Degree.
+This course is a Year 11 or 12 UTAS College course aimed at providing an intensive study in song writing designed to buld skills to allow a successful entry pathway into the Bachelor of Music Degree.

-This course comprises of seven major tasks studied throughout the year.
-These tasks include analysis of Contemporary songs and scores; an introduction to Digital Audio Workstations; and, three

-Song Writing briefs which have a lyric and harmonic focus and conclude with the writing of two comprehensive original songs.
+The course comprises of seven major tasks.
+These include analysis of Contemporary songs and scores; an introduction to Digital Audio Workstations; and, three Song Writing briefs which have a lyric and harmonic focus and conclude with the writing of two comprehensive original songs.